Spare (memoir): Childhood and Diana's death

 Harry recounts about being informed about his mother's death early in the morning by his father when he was twelve years old.
-Harry claims that the idea of having him and his brother walk behind their mother's coffin horrified several adults, in particular their maternal uncle Charles Spencer, 9th Earl Spencer.
+Harry states that the idea of having him and his brother walk behind their mother's coffin horrified several adults, in particular their maternal uncle Charles Spencer, 9th Earl Spencer.
 Harry also claimed that there were suggestions that William should walk behind the coffin alone, but Harry refused to allow it, as, had the roles been reversed, William would have done the same.
 He mentions that for 10 years he believed his mother was in hiding to escape press intrusion and alleges that his brother William also used to have those thoughts.
 He also discusses how the summary conclusion of investigations into their mother's death was "simplistic and absurd."
 He questions why the paparazzi that had been following her and why the people who sent them were not in prison, with a possible explanation being that it was all due to "corruption and cover-ups being the order of the day."
-Harry claims that he and his brother were planning on issuing a statement to ask jointly for the investigation to be reopened but "those who decided dissuaded us."
+Harry says that he and his brother were planning on issuing a statement to ask jointly for the investigation to be reopened but "those who decided dissuaded us."
 Harry mentions that during his trip to Paris for the 2007 Rugby World Cup semifinal, he had a man drive through the same tunnel where his mother had died at 60 mph, the speed with which Diana's car passed through the tunnel.
 Harry describes the decision as "ill-conceived" as it only brought him more pain.
-He later on admits that to connect with his mother he asked for help from a woman who "claimed to have 'powers.'"
+He later on admits that to connect with his mother he asked for help from a woman who "claimed to have 'powers'."